NETMF/netmf-interpreter/ReadMe.md

 # About this branch
-This branch is new clean branch for the development work on the next major release of the .NET Micro Framework.
+This branch is a new clean branch for the development work on the next major release of the .NET Micro Framework.
 The next version of NETMF is starting with a clean slate and building up from there with a completely new build infrastrucutre.